 R. v.
 S - Defendant charged with affray and possession of an offensive weapon.
 The defendant is said to have had an altercation outside a house early one evening.
 He latterly attended the address armed with a machete with a group of other males who were equally armed and threatened serious harm to the occupants.
-Following a 3 day trial where four witnesses supported the Crown’s case the defendant was unanimously acquitted by the jury in less than an hour.
+Following a 3-day trial where four witnesses supported the Crown’s case the defendant was unanimously acquitted by the jury in less than an hour.

 R. v.
 M-F – Instructed by the CPS to prosecute a Portuguese national charged with GBH; a road rage incident.
-Defendant convicted unanimously by the jury after trial.

 R. v.
 JW – Instructed to prosecute a man charged with stabbing his girlfriend outside of her flat.